Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 17 April 2025 20.33.52 UTC
+- WIB: Kamis, 17 April 2025 21.27.38 UTC
-- WITA: Kamis, 17 April 2025 21.33.52 UTC
+- WITA: Kamis, 17 April 2025 22.27.38 UTC
-- WIT: Kamis, 17 April 2025 22.33.52 UTC
+- WIT: Kamis, 17 April 2025 23.27.38 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: success
+Kategori: motivational